brendankinney/50DaysOfCode/log.md

 # 50 Days Of Code - Log

+### Day 16: June 19, 2017 ###

+**Progress:** I completed 10 FCC challenges tonight.
+I also re-did five challenges to refresh my memory on some Javascript concepts.

+**Thoughts:** Javascript feels a lot like math.
+I am dutifully plugging away at the challenges but have no idea how any of it applies to web development.
+I need to find a way to connect the dots!

+**Link to the work:** [Here is where I left off...](https://www.freecodecamp.com/challenges/use-bracket-notation-to-find-the-nthtolast-character-in-a-string).

 ### Days 11-15: June 14-18, 2017 ###

 **Progress:** I continued to work on Javascript during this timeframe as well as building out a website that I'm working on.
 Although the site is being built on a Wordpress platform, I count this as coding days because I wouldn't be working on it if it weren't for this challenge!
 I have been using an app called [Py](https://www.downloadpy.com/) that lets you do short challenges on your phone.
 Each one takes just a few minutes but it's helped to keep coding top of mind.
 I also completed nine new challenges in Free Code Camp, including using Javascript to convert Celsius to Fahrenheit.